 When a group of humans declare that they have found a higher way of worshipping and serving God than that designed and commanded by God Himself, wouldn’t that be blasphemy, creatures telling God they know better?

 Notice, I’m not saying celibacy is blasphemy.
 I’m suggesting that teaching that it is a higher way of worship and service might be.
-And when a man decides to resign from the active priesthood what are we to think of the expression which says he has been reduced to the lay state?
+And when a man decides to resign from the active priesthood what are we to think of the expression which says he has been reduced to the lay state.

-In this atmosphere of open debate I wrote to John Todd of Darton Longman and Todd and asked him to edit a book to be called The Experience of Priesthood.
-They had just published a book entitled, The Experience of Marriage which, as a celibate I found, revealing of the reality of marriage for devout, Catholic couples.
+In this atmosphere of open debate, I wrote to John Todd of Darton, Longman and Todd and asked him to edit a book to be called The Experience of Priesthood.
+He had just edited a book called ‘The Experience of Marriage’ which I, a celibate, found illuminating.

 The first that the public knew of the book’s existence was Cardinal Heenan’s review in which he condemned the book in intemperate and at times inaccurate language and ordered that it must not be sold in Catholic bookshops.

-“You won’t remember me Father Passman.
-I interviewed you before you went to South America.”
+“You won’t remember me, Father Passman, I interviewed you before you went to South America.”
 Oh yes?
 “I wondered if you would answer some questions for me about the Pope’s encyclical.”

 Now I was wide awake, standing on the edge of a precipice.
-For years I had been advising Catholics that not only was using the pill not a sin, it was a very responsible way of managing one’s family.
+For years I had been advising Catholics that not only was using the pill not a sin, but it was also a very responsible way of managing one’s family.
 Never in my wildest nightmares had I ever imagined I would be asked to say it publicly.